lynix28/mobileui-appium-wdio-example/README.md

 - Mocha (for Test Framework)
 - Allure (for Test Reporting)
 - Chai (for Assessment)
+- Sauce Labs (for Test on Cloud)
+- Dotenv

 Setup with `package.json`:
 - `npm install`